soumilk/Secrets_of_Cpp/C++ STL/README.md

 * Binary search is a divide and conquer approach, most of us know about the binary search.
 If you want to see the implementation of the binary search, then [visit the code here](https://github.com/soumilk/Algorithms_and_Their_Techniques/blob/master/Divide%20and%20Conquer/Binary%20search.cpp) to see both the approach to implement binary search i.e. via looping and recurssion.
 * Consider a situation when there is no array given and we need to implement the binary search !!?!?!?!
 I want to calculate the square root of 319 using the binary search so now how to implement the binary search !!!
-* <strong> Binary search is applicable on each and every function which is monotonic, i.e. continously increasing or decreasing <strong>.
+* <strong> Binary search is applicable on each and every function which is monotonic, i.e. continously increasing or decreasing </strong>.
 * Consider the function of square root, polynomials and all the monotonic functions, we can apply the binary search on them.